jdhao/nvim-config/docs/README.md

 we can install neovim easily with

 ```
-# install latest version of neovim
+# install the latest version of neovim
 # choco install neovim --pre

 choco install neovim